What it’s really like working in an Australian Contact Centre

 - Contact centres today are often the front door for an organisation and there is an increasing investment by some organisations in ensuring the customer experience is a positive one, regardless of their channel of choice.

 - Contact centres are often the internal recruitment channel for organisations as the contact centre agent possesses great customer service skills, understands all the nuances of the products and services the company supports and understands how to measure and improve performance.
+In fact, over 23% of contact centre agents end up getting promoted internally.

 - Yes, telemarketing calls done incorrectly can be annoying.
 Done correctly however telemarketing still provides a valuable service and there is a range of reputable organisations that conduct this ethically.